Banco Santander’s OnePay has integrated Ripple to settle cross-border transactions

 Satander now wants to expand OnePay to Europe, South America, and Asia as it is currently available only in the UK, Spain, Brazil, and Poland.

 Meanwhile, Ripple's xRapid, which uses cryptocurrency XRP to carry out international transactions, is now commercially available.
 It will therefore be used in commercial applications after several pilots.
 Starting the commercial application of the platform are three payment providers, namely Mercury FX, Cuallix and cooperative financial firm Catalyst Corporate Federal Credit Union.

-Ripple was also testing the technology with other money transfer companies Western Union and MoneyGram.
+Ripple was also testing the technology with other money transfer companies, including Western Union and MoneyGram.
 Chief Executive Brad Garlinghouse has said that they expect a lot more banks to use the cryptocurrencies by next year.

-xRapid works by converting fiat into XRP before sending them immediately (by by-passing need for pre-funded local currency accounts as required traditionally) oversees and converting them into recipient's preferred fiat on a local digital exchange.
+xRapid works by converting fiat into XRP before sending the funds immediately (by by-passing the need for pre-funded local currency accounts as required traditionally) overseas and converting them into the recipient's preferred fiat currency on a local digital exchange.